Frodo45127/rpfm/docs_src/chapter_5.md

 - **Yellow** : the part of the table already decoded following the structure from the fields table.
 - **Magenta** : the byte where the next field after all the fields from the fields table starts.

-For performance reasons, this view is **limited to 60 lines**, which should be more than enough the decode the first row of almost every table.
-This limit may be removed in the future if I manage to fix the performance slowdown....

 Next, to the right, we have this:

 ![Fields.... like normal ones, but with less cows.](./images/image25.png)